A Closer Look: UC SAT requirements for 2021 – the Settlement Banning

-While the College Board announced it will be discontinuing Subject Tests after June 2021, students who have taken them already can still report them on the UC Application.
+The College Board announced it will be discontinuing Subject Tests after June 2021.
+Students who have taken them already can still report them on the UC Application.
 In other words, Subject Test scores may still be used in UC admissions, as they are not included in the settlement ban.
 Term 1a.iv states specifically:

 Nothing in this Agreement prevents the REGENTS from considering scores on SAT Subject Tests in admissions or scholarship decisions if students choose to submit them.